jonas-is-coding/sudoku-bruteforce/README.md

 This project implements a Sudoku solver via brute forcing in C++.
 The solver can solve any given Sudoku puzzle, with varying difficulty levels.

+## Inspiration

+This project was inspired by a [YouTube Shorts video](https://www.youtube.com/watch?app=desktop&v=4c_16yiQBfI).
+Later, I wrote a [blog article](https://www.jonasbrahmst.me/blog/create-a-sudoku-bruteforcing-script-in-cpp) explaining how I implemented the solver and the steps I took to build it.
+Feel free to check out both resources for a more detailed explanation!

 ## Requirements

 - C++11 or later